GoogleCloudPlatform/rad-lab/modules/alpha_fold/README.md

 # RAD Lab alpha fold module

-RAD Lab enables users to deploy infrastructure on Google Cloud Platform (GCP) to support specific use cases.
-Infrastructure is created and managed through [Terraform](https://www.terraform.io/) in conjunction with support scripts written in Python.
+Bio-pharma organizations can now leverage the groundbreaking protein folding system, AlphaFold, with Vertex AI Alphafold Rad lab module.
-Bio-pharma organizations can now leverage the groundbreaking protein folding system, AlphaFold, with Vertex AI Alphafold module deployment with radlab:
+This module does following things:
 1. Craetes a gcp project for researchers.
 2. Enables Vertex AI APIs
 3. Deploys the alphafold container as a notebook in Vertex AI platform workbench.
+It uses a customized Docker image in Artifact Registry, with preinstalled packages for launching a notebook instance in Vertex AI Workbench and prerequisites for running AlphaFold.

-We provide a customized Docker image in Artifact Registry, with preinstalled packages for launching a notebook instance in Vertex AI Workbench and prerequisites for running AlphaFold.
+Under the hood, this RAD Lab module utilizes Data Science Module and deploys the AlphaFold configutaions over Vertex AI Workbench.

 ## GCP Products/Services
 Vertex AI lets you develop the entire data science/machine learning workflow in a single development environment, helping you deploy models faster, with fewer lines of code and fewer distractions.